AdaCore/spark2014/lrm/source/statements.rst

-Loop_Invariant is just like pragma Assert with respect to syntax, name resolution, legality rules, dynamic semantics, and assertion policy [controlled by the Ada Assertion_Policy pragma], except for an legality rule given below.
+Loop_Invariant is just like pragma Assert with respect to syntax, name resolution, legality rules, dynamic semantics, and assertion policy [controlled by the Ada Assertion_Policy pragma], except for a legality rule given below.

 Loop_Variant has an expected actual parameter which is a specialization of an Ada expression.
-In all other respects it has the same syntax, name resolution, legality rules, and assertion policy as pragma Assert except for extra legality rules given below.
+Otherwise, it has the same syntax, name resolution, legality rules, and assertion policy as pragma Assert; furthermore it has the extra static semantics and legality rules given below.

-Loop_Variant has different dynamic semantics as detailed below.

 .. centered:: **Syntax**